 Our doctors and therapists may include dry needling in a customized treatment plan following an initial consultation.
 This visit includes a comprehensive exam and an evaluation of your health history, symptoms, and complaints.

-Needling reaches portions of muscles and other tissues that chiropractic adjustments and physical therapy cannot access.
-The procedure includes inserting thin filiform needles into each identified trigger point.
+Dry needling reaches portions of muscles and other tissues that chiropractic adjustments and physical therapy cannot access.
+The procedure includes inserting thin filiform needles into each identified trigger point, stimulating a local twitch response, which reduces muscle tightness, improves blood flow, and decreases pain signals to the brain.
 Once the trigger point deactivates, patients can expect reduced pain and an improved range of motion.
-While some comment that they felt a twitch response after treatment, others experience no sensation.
-Others report feelings of relaxation.
+While some comment that they felt a twitch response after treatment, others experience no sensation and some patients report feelings of relaxation.
+The improved circulation and neuromuscular reset from dry needling enhance overall muscle function, leading to long-term relief from chronic tension and discomfort.